noeldan/AVL_Tree/README.md

 Check_balance: This option should print the balance_factor every time its performed.

-For ease of grading, please output the name of the action followed by the action's result (one action/result per line of the file).
+Please output the name of the action followed by the action's result (one action/result per line of the file).
 For example:
 ...
 Create Tree: 36 17 5 30 28 81 37 76 83
 Check balance: 1